Johannes Kaiser

 Copernicus Atmospheric Monitoring Service Policy User Support (CAMS Policy User Support)

-The Copernicus Atmosphere Monitoring Service (CAMS) is funded by the European Union and administered by ECMWF.
-CAMS is the dedicated service within the Copernicus programme for providing services and data products […]
+Copernicus Atmosphere Monitoring Service (CAMS) is funded by the European Union and administered by European Centre for Medium-Range Weather Forecasts (ECMWF).
+CAMS is the dedicated service within the Copernicus programme […]

 Dr Johannes Kaiser started working at NILU’s Department for Atmosphere and Climate as a senior scientist in 2023.
 He has over 25 years of experience with satellite-based remote sensing of fires and atmospheric composition, as well as data assimilation, inversion and climate monitoring.